“Show me a family of readers, and I will show you the people who move the world.” – Napoleon Bonaparte

 When selecting books to use within class or to purchase as new texts, teachers and leaders try to ensure a wide range of books that challenge stereotypes are amongst the titles chosen as well as ensuring that there is representation across our reading curriculum in school.

-We intend to encourage all pupils to read widely across both fiction and non-fiction to develop their knowledge of themselves and the world in which they live, to establish an appreciation and love of reading, to gain knowledge across the curriculum and develop their comprehension skills.
+We intend to encourage all pupils to read widely across fiction, non-fiction and poetry to develop their knowledge of themselves and the world in which they live, to establish an appreciation and love of reading, to gain knowledge across the curriculum and develop their comprehension skills.
 It is our intention to ensure that, by the end of their primary education, all pupils are able to read fluently, and with confidence, in any subject in their forthcoming secondary education.

 Each lesson starts with a recap and review of previously learnt sounds and words.
 The new learning is introduced in small steps with staff modelling pronunciation, blending for reading and segmenting for spelling.
 Children are guided through the whole session with opportunities to apply the learning independently.
 The programme follows a logical plan that builds up children’s phonic knowledge in a sequential manner at a good pace so that children achieve age-appropriate reading skills.
 Children are regularly assessed which allows for flexibility in reading groups, ensuring pupils are in the right place at the right time for their learning.
 Pupils identified as the bottom 20% of readers are identified swiftly and receive 1:1 daily intervention to help them to make accelerated progress.

 Each week, teachers deliver reading lessons aimed at either whole class or small groups.
 These lessons are primarily focussed upon fluency practice with the goal of building on the foundations for reading provided by Read Write Inc and developing the fluency of our pupils further to aid their comprehension.
 Overtime, the focus will proportionately change from fluency practice to the development of comprehension skills as the children become more fluent.